Baked Sriracha Spaghetti Squash with Turkey & Kid/Puppy Training

 - Bake for 45 minutes, or until the squash flesh separates easily into strands with a fork.
 Finish loosening and removing the "spaghetti" from the shells and set aside.

-- In large pan, heat oil.
-Add onions and garlic, cook till translucent.
+- In large pan, heat remaining 1 tablespoon of olive oil.
+Add onions and garlic, cook until translucent, about 1 minute.

 - Add ground turkey, cook for about 5 minutes or until brown.
 Add fish sauce and sriracha/hot sauce.
 Combine evenly.

-- Continue cooking turkey till it's fully cooked, then add spaghetti squash.
+- Continue cooking turkey until it's fully cooked, then add spaghetti squash.

-- Gently combine turkey and spaghetti squash till evenly heated.
+- Gently combine turkey and spaghetti squash until evenly heated.
 Add additional fish sauce, salt or sriracha hot sauce to taste.
 Serve warm.